greg-raven/Uncommon-Sense/_drafts/staging.md

 Do all the good you can.
 By all the means you can.
 In all the ways you can.
 In all the places you can.
 At all the times you can.
 To all the people you can.
 As long as ever you can.
 John Wesley

-The test for whether one is living in a police state is that those who are charged with enforcing the law are allowed to break the laws with impunity.
-Jon Roland

 To say that subjects in general are not proper judges (of the law) when their governors oppress them and play the tyrant, and when they defend their rights ... is as great a treason as ever a man uttered.
 Tis treason not against one single man, but against the state --- against the whole body politic; tis treason against mankind; tis treason against Common sense; tis treason against God; And this impious principle lays the foundation for justifying all the tyranny and oppression that ever any prince was guilty of.
 The people know for what end they set up and maintain their governors, and they are the proper judges when governors execute their trust as they ought to do it.
 Jonathan Mayhew

 It is a maxim among lawyers that whatever hath been done before may be done again, and therefore they take special care to record all the decisions formerly made against common justice and the general reason of mankind.
 These, under the name of precedents, they produce as authorities to justify the most iniquitous opinions, and the judges never fail of directing them accordingly.
 Jonathan Swift